nullstare/ReiLua/README.md

 ## Status

-ReiLua is currently in version 0.2 and some planned raylib functionality is still missing but it already has over 400 functions.
+ReiLua is WIP and some planned raylib functionality is still missing but it already has over 400 functions.
+Current Raylib version 4.0.0.

 List of some MISSING features that are planned to be included.
 For specific function, check API.